What Are Gunite and Shotcrete?

 - Concrete joints should be designed as if you were placing regular concrete.

-- Shotcrete could be used to repair concrete areas without the need to have a bonding agent applied to the surface being repaired.
-However, be sure to remove all loose material and clean the surface before applying.
+- Shotcrete can be used to repair existing concrete without the need to have a bonding agent applied to the surface being repaired.

-- Gunite needs to be cured too.
-Moist curing is the preferred method of curing or it also can be done by using membrane curing compounds.
+- Sprayed concrete must be cured just like poured concrete.
+Moist curing is the preferred method, but curing also can be done with membrane curing compounds.

-- Shotcrete success depends largely on the skill and actions of the nozzleman.
-For this reason, it is important to require that the nozzle is ACI certified for the application.
+- Success depends largely on the skill and actions of the nozzle operator.
+The nozzle should ACI-certified for the application.

-- Shotcrete needs to be maintained too.
-Remember to apply a good surface sealer and remove any material that might lead to surface deterioration.
+- Sprayed concrete should be protected with a surface sealer and maintained by removing any material that might lead to surface deterioration.

-- There are different textures that can be applied to the finish surface of the shotcrete.
+- There are different textures that can be applied to the finish surface of the sprayed concrete.

-- Typical shrinkage varies in the range of 0.06 to 0.10 percent after 28 days drying.
-It is typically slightly higher than similar strength concrete
+- Typical shrinkage ranges from 0.06 to 0.10 percent after 28 days of drying.
+This is typically slightly higher than poured concrete of similar strength.

-- Shotcrete needs to be protected from rain until it obtains its final set, usually 4 or 5 hours.
-Following the final set, it should be wet cured for at least 4 days, preferably 7 days if possible.
+- Sprayed concrete must be protected from rain until it obtains its final set, usually four or five hours.
+Following the final set, it should be wet-cured for four to seven days.